ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 # Welcome to our home page!
-## This is the *Ethics in NLP* reading circle at Brandeis.
+## This is the *Ethics in Computer Science and Linguistics* reading circle at Brandeis.
-The Ethics in Natural Language Processing (NLP) reading circle is a graduate student led reading group housed in the Department of Computer Science at Brandeis University.
+The Ethics in Computer Science and Linguistics reading circle is a graduate student led reading group housed in the Department of Computer Science at Brandeis University.
 While the group is centered around the computational linguistics community at Brandeis, anyone interested in the topic is welcome to join us!

 PDFs for all readings are accesible in the [readings repository](https://github.com/ethicsatbrandeis/readings) on our GitHub.